pollev/Kringlecon-2-Turtle-Doves/index.md

 > _That_ guy knows how to rip a thing apart.
 It's like he *breathes* opcodes!

 Elfscrow Crypto:
 https://downloads.elfu.org/elfscrow.exe

 Symbols:
 https://downloads.elfu.org/elfscrow.pdb

 Encrypted Document:
 https://downloads.elfu.org/ElfUResearchLabsSuperSledOMaticQuickStartGuideV1.2.pdf.enc

 #### Solution
-The executable is a windows file.
+The executable is a windows binary.
 So we will play with it on a commando vm.
 We will capture the network traffic while encrypting the file.

 ```